 The program doesn't actually see what the user types until he or she types a carriage return.
 This gives the user the chance to backspace over and delete any mistakes.
 Once the return key is pressed, everything in the line is placed in the array.

 Often strings aren't enough.
 A lot of times you'll want to ask the user for a number as input.
-All user input comes in as strings so we need to convert the string into a number.The getNextInteger()
+All user input comes in as strings so we need to convert the string into a number.The getNextInteger() method that will accept an integer

 from the user.
 Here it is: